jojo61/dash2ts/README.md

 Known Bugs:
 -----------
-	DRM Streams are workin but too still too slow
+	DRM Streams are workin but very slow